JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 Placing these seeds in the holes of your seed spacer is when gardening gets really meditative, at least it does for me.
 You don't have to think too hard about what you're doing and can just enjoy the sunshine on your back while you work.
 I hope you appreciate these moments in the garden!

-planting spinach to grow at home with seed spacer
+planting spinach with seed planting ruler

-Press Down on Spinach Seeds to Ensure Good Soil Contact
+Three: Press Down on Spinach Seeds to Ensure Good Soil Contact

 I leave all the seeds uncovered while I work so I can easily see the spacing and catch any missed spots.
 Once all your seeds are planted out, used your hands to pat each seed gently into the soil.
 I say gently because you still want the soil to have some air pockets—that's key for seed germination.